NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 # narwss_rwsas_apps

+Welcome to the [North Atlantic Right Whale Sighting Survey (NARWSS)](https://www.fisheries.noaa.gov/new-england-mid-atlantic/marine-mammal-protection/whale-and-dolphin-research-northeast#north-atlantic-right-whale-sighting-surveys) and the [Right Whale Sighting Advisory System (RWSAS)](https://www.fisheries.noaa.gov/new-england-mid-atlantic/marine-mammal-protection/whale-and-dolphin-research-northeast#right-whale-sighting-advisory-system) apps repository!

+The NARWSS 'Aerial Survey Data Processing' tool, and the RWSAS 'Trigger Analysis' tool improve the workflow between data processing and the determination of potential [Right Whale Slow Zones](https://www.fisheries.noaa.gov/national/endangered-species-conservation/reducing-vessel-strikes-north-atlantic-right-whales).
+These tools provide a platform to efficiently process survey data to help eliminate sources of human error, integrate currently active management zones, determine if trigger criterion for a new dynamic protection zone have been met, calculate the boundaries of a proposed Slow Zone, and compile reports that are then sent on to managers and other stakeholders.

+The tools described here were developed for scientists at the [Northeast Fisheries Science Center (NEFSC)](https://www.fisheries.noaa.gov/about/northeast-fisheries-science-center) in their role as data stewards to support federal managers at the [Greater Atlantic Regional Fisheries Office](https://www.fisheries.noaa.gov/about/greater-atlantic-regional-fisheries-office); however, the data processing and reporting procedure will be of interest to wildlife survey and management teams with similar objectives.
+Additionally, these publicly available tools provide transparency and reproducibility of the process for declaring dynamic protection zones in the Northeast United States.
+These tools were written primarily using the R coding language and specifically leverage the 'Shiny' package.

 For more info on the suite of apps in this repo, please check out the [Wiki](https://github.com/NEFSC/READ-PSB-LWT-narwss_rwsas_apps/wiki) as well as [this section in this NEFSC Shiny Book](https://nefsc.github.io/NEFSC-shiny-book/shiny-apps.html#northeast-right-whale-shiny-apps).

 ## Getting Started